ilyasbelfar/ShopMeex/database/Readme.txt

-if you commmit to change to database please explain here to your partners and include the date //
+if you commmit to change the main  database, please explain here to your partners and include the date //
 -----------------------*********************************--------------------------------------------

 02/04/2020 16:55: